DinMo

 Google hosted a webinar in November 2023 to announce and present significant improvements related to the new version of Consent Mode.

-⚠️ Starting from March 6, 2024, the deployment of Google Consent Mode will be mandatory to use Google advertising products (retargeting, customization, audiences, conversion tracking, etc.) in the European Economic Area (EEA) or the United Kingdom.
+⚠️ Since 6 March 2024, the deployment of Google Consent Mode has been mandatory in order to use Google advertising products (retargeting, personalisation, audiences, conversion tracking, etc., on any Google platform) within the European Economic Area (EEA) or the United Kingdom.

 This new version of Consent Mode introduces two new consent parameters: